shrutibits93/ai-resume-assisstant/README.md

    North-star metric

-      Number of users happy with the ATS matched resume provided by the app
+      1. Number of resumes requested by user for rewrite - this captures engagement and usage
+      2. Number of resumes used for job application

    Success metrics

-     1. Resume accuracy > 95%
-     2. Less edit rate post resume generation
+     1. Number of rewrites requested (this should be low)
-     3. % JD coverage by keywords
+     2. % JD coverage by keywords

    Counter metrics

-     1. Hallucinations < 5%
-     2. Dislikes by user < 10%
+     1. % Incorrect matches shown
+     2. Resume accuracy and tone
+     3. Keyword stuffing %
+     4. Model should not overcompensate for gaps in resume

    Kill criteria

-     1. Dislikes by user exceeding 15%
+     1. If a user clicks on rewrite more than 5 times then there is less value for them
+     2. Overall rewrites % exceeds 20% then kill

 9. **Example Output**